 Units That Synergise With It

 Bloodsecrators and Bloodstokers do the most for Bloodreavers.
-Bloodreavers have an ability that gives them +1 attack while they’re wholly within a Khorne totem (Read: Bloodsecrator) and combined with the Bloodsecrators Rage of Khorne ability, your lowly Bloodreavers can get up to 3 attacks apiece if they’re wholly within 16″ of a Bloodsecrator (Think that’s good?
-It gets even better, but we’ll get to that later) The Bloodstoker is able to whip these guys if they’re wholly within 8″ of him and give them +3″ to run and charge (Very important as you’ll see) as well as re-rolling 1’s to wound.
+Bloodreavers have an ability that gives them +1 attack while they’re wholly within a Khorne totem (Read: Bloodsecrator) and combined with the Bloodsecrators Rage of Khorne ability, your lowly Bloodreavers can get up to 3 attacks apiece if they’re wholly within 16″ of a Bloodsecrator.
+The Bloodstoker is able to whip these guys if they’re wholly within 8″ of him and give them +3″ to run and charge (Very important as you’ll see) as well as re-rolling wound rolls.

 Bloodreavers are included in a lot of Khorne battalions, but only one, Dark Feast, directly influences them.
 To take this battalion, you need 1 Slaughterpriest, 1 Bloodstoker and 3-6 units of Bloodreavers.
 The ability that this battalion gives is Feeding Frenzy, which adds +1 attack to Bloodreavers wholly within 16″ of that Battalions Slaughterpriest.
 (Yeah, I guess that’s ok, except for the fact that 10 Bloodreavers can have 41 attacks if you’ve got them wholly within 16″ of a Bloodsecrator as well)